 By working with a Chicago area child support lawyer, you may be able to prove that your ex is getting paid in cash.
 An investigator can take many different steps to prove this.
 For instance, an investigator can provide evidence that your ex is going to work regularly.
 In addition, your lawyer can discuss ways to obtain your ex’s bank account records to show that deposits are being made in cash on a regular basis from income.

 If you know your ex is working under the table and getting paid in cash—meaning that the employer is not deducting taxes from the wages, and there are no clear records of the amount that your ex is getting paid—you might be worried that your ex can argue that he or she simply is not making any money and thus cannot pay his or her portion of the child support obligation.
 In these situations, if you cannot prove your ex is working under the table, the court may be able to do something known as “imputing” income.

 Even if you cannot prove that your ex is getting paid in cash, this does not mean that your ex is not required to provide his or her portion of the child support obligation.
 When a court determines that a parent is unemployed by choice or has failed to get a job when she or he could do so, the court can impute income.
 Your ex may be saying that she or he is unemployed (despite getting paid in cash under the table), so imputing income may be possible.
 When the court imputes income, it attributes a certain amount of income to the parent based on his or her educational and employment background.

 Contact a Child Support Collections Lawyer in Chicago

 If your ex gets paid in cash and is not contributing to the child support obligation, you should contact a Chicago child support collections attorney to learn more about your options.
-Contact M. Scott Gordon & Associates to learn more about how we can help with your case.
+Contact Gordon & Perlut, LLC to learn more about how we can help with your case.